verus-lang/paper-sosp24-artifact/site/guide.md

 cd verified-memory-allocator; git checkout 6ee4b4fc8ac107f10d3ad420a2c42e26e3033ba7
 ```

-Start a Ubuntu 22.04 container with Rust using the pre-made image, and run the experiments.
+Start a Ubuntu 22.04 container with Rust using the pre-made image, and run the experiments
+using the following commands.
 The scripts make no changes to the system outside of the repository, other than spawning
 containers. `entry-mimalloc.sh` will run all the necessary experiments.